Power from footsteps: London trials intelligent streets

 Pedestrians could generate energy for the street simply by walking on it, thanks to technology from London start-up Pavegen.

-Pavegen's pavement is designed to flex an unnoticeable amount of about 5mm when stepped on, which generates around 8W of kinetic energy each time.
+Pavegen's pavement is designed to flex an unnoticeable amount of about 5mm when stepped on, which generates around 3 joules per footstep or 5 watts of continuous power.
 The slab absorbs the energy either to store it in a lithium polymer battery or instantly supplies it to nearby electronics, such as street lamps.

 A typical light bulb requires 0.06kWh, or 60W in an hour, so one bulb could effectively be powered for an hour with less than nine footsteps.
 Enough steps on enough slabs could, in theory, generate sufficient energy to supply all the energy needs of the street.